Pankakes102/mindex-java-code-solution/README.md

 #### Refactor Notes
 Refactor went smooth, just moved the contents into new files.
 Creating the Unit test were a bit tricky, however.
-Being used to JUnit 5 and Mockito, I dove right in with @ExtendsWith and the junit juipter api @Test annotation.
+Being used to JUnit 5 and Mockito, I dove right in with @ExtendsWith and the junit juipter api `@Test` annotation.
 I wrote a couple simple tests and when I went to run them, it said that gradle could not find any tests :).
-So I found out then that I was using the wrong @Test annotation.
+So I found out then that I was using the wrong `@Test` annotation.

-After updating it, both test failed because the mocking was throwing a Null Pointer Exception on the EmployeeRepository, indicating that there was an issue mocking/injecting via the @ExtendsWith.
-This lead met to do a quick google search, only to find that with JUnit 4, you have to use @RunWith, so I updated it.
+After updating it, both test failed because the mocking was throwing a Null Pointer Exception on the EmployeeRepository, indicating that there was an issue mocking/injecting via the `@ExtendsWith`.
+This lead met to do a quick google search, only to find that with JUnit 4, you have to use `@RunWith`, so I updated it.
 Then the test were failing because I was not able to inject a mock that was an interface.
 I tried to look up other solutions for this issue, but I just defaulted to using the actual Implementation here instead, as that is in fact what the unit tests are supposed to be testing.
 I would be very interested to learn if there was a way to design the tests like I did